 It was honestly one of the most delicious Indian meals I’ve ever had!
 Neither the naan nor the chapati at Jaipur are vegan, but the tandoori roti is and makes a nice accompaniment to one of their curry dishes.

 This place is primarily known in Brazzaville for its cakes and other baked goods.
 It also serves meals, though, and is a popular nighttime hangout.

-For vegans, the Lebanese section of the menu offers the most options.
-A colleague and I shared three Lebanese dishes (hummus, moutabal and falafel), which cost 4,000 francs each and were reasonably large portions.
+For vegan travelers, the Lebanese section of the menu offers the most options.
+A colleague and I shared three vegan Lebanese dishes (hummus, moutabal and falafel), which cost 4,000 francs each and were reasonably large portions.